Zheng-NGS-Lab/SplitFusion/README.md

 ## Index the reference genome file for BWA.
 Indexing is specific to algorithms.
 To index the human genome
 ## for BWA, we apply BWA's index function on the reference genome file, e.g. Homo_sapiens_assembly19.fasta.
-## This produces six index files with the extensions fai, amb, ann, bwt, pac and sa.
+## This produces five index files with the extensions amb, ann, bwt, pac and sa.

 	/home/user1/tools/bwa/bwa index -a bwtsw /home/user1/database/Homo_sapiens_assembly19.fasta